Well. It's not a problem. I cannot speak but I can still understand

-How one can describe the feeling to be denied to go out to the little house because the danger to be seen was too big?
+How one can describe the feeling to be denied to go out to the little house because the danger of being seen was too big?
 And how one can describe getting accustomed to a stinking barrel where one had to piss and shit on the eyes of the other members of the family?

 How one can describe a total prohibition of going out of the hiding room, which had occurred after about one year of our hiding?

-How one can describe the forced silence in this room because one never knows if there is someone on the ground floor, who will get an interest in what is going on under the floor?
+How one can describe the forced silence in this room because one never knew if there was someone on the ground floor, who could get an interest in what was going on under the floor?

-How one can describe the listening what the people on the ground floor are talking about?
-How one could digest the crumbs of stories about some Jews the gendarmes have caught and shot at once?
-Stories about the peasant's family shot dead because one Jew has been hidden in their barn and the following discussion between Antek and his wife about the danger of hiding us?
+How one can describe listening to what the people on the ground floor were talking about?
+How one could digest the crumbs of stories about some Jews the gendarmes caught and shot at once?
+Stories about the peasant's family shot dead because one Jew was hidden in their barn and the following discussion between Antek and his wife about the danger of hiding us in their house?

 How one can describe the quarrels between my father and Antek, who wanted us to leave and my father threatening him to denounce him to the Germans for his hiding of us?

-How one can describe our situation when Antek has totally denied giving us food because we refused to leave?
+How one can describe our situation when Antek denied giving us food because we refused to leave?